5th July 2023

 Structured Data

-Structured data is a way that you can help Google understand what information is on a page.
+Structured data is a way that you can help Google understand what information is on a page and in the era of AI in search, helping Google's systems understand your website and content through structured data will be important.
 As the name suggests, it displays information (data) in a tidy (structured) way.
 For example, blog post structured data could include fields for the author, the title of the blog, the published date and the content itself.

 Launch Day

 After launching your new website, your SEO rankings could drop.
-This is nothing to worry about as within one or two months of launch.
-If you launched your website 7 days ago and your SEO tools are saying that you have dropped rankings, do not worry and certainly don’t go and change all the content on your website.
-It will take time for Google's algorithms to understand the new layout of your website but uploading a new sitemap and indexing your new pages in Google Search Console could speed up this process.
+This is nothing to worry about.
+Certainly don’t go and change all the content on your website.
+It will take time for Google's algorithms to understand the new structure and content of your website but uploading a new sitemap, using internal linking and indexing your new pages in Google Search Console could speed up this process.

 SEO Friendly Website Redesign Tips